-(Initial) I understand being an Athletic Training Stude rigorous combination of academics and clinical experiences.
-The education, and I understand that I will be placed into rotations to he program requires a commitment to clinical (Initial) I understand that I will be involved with a var rotations will include experiences on and off campus in different (Initial) I understand that it is my responsibility to bal providing my own transportation to each clinical rotation. lance and meet all these requirements, as well as Signature of Applicant: Date:
+(Initial) I understand being an Athletic Training Student rigorous combination of academics and clinical experiences.
+The education, and I understand that I will be placed into rotations to e program requires a commitment to clinical (Initial) I understand that I will be involved with a varie rotations will include experiences on and off campus in different (Initial) I understand that it is my responsibility to balar providing my own transportation to each clinical rotation. nce and meet all these requirements, as well as Signature of Applicant: Date: